Cincinnati Stroke Scale

-The Cincinnati Scale is a prehospital instrument that rapidly assesses the probability of a Stroke in patients by observing three main clinical signs:
+The Cincinnati Stroke Scale is a prehospital instrument that rapidly assesses the probability of stroke in patients by observing three main clinical signs:

-1. Facial Droop: ask the patient to smile.
-Asymmetry indicates an abnormality.
+1. Facial droop: ask the patient to smile.
+Asymmetry indicates abnormality.

-2. Arm Drift: ask to lift both arms.
-Drooping indicates an abnormality.
+2. Arm weakness: ask the patient to raise both arms.
+Dropping indicates abnormality.

-3. Abnormal Speech: ask to repeat a phrase.
-Difficulty indicates an abnormality.
+3. Abnormal speech: ask the patient to repeat a phrase.
+Difficulty indicates abnormality.

-If at least one sign is abnormal, there is a 72% probability of a Stroke.
+If at least one sign is abnormal, there is a 72% probability of stroke.

 Clinical Signs Normal Abnormal